mobify/workshop--adaptivejs-site/README.md

         color: white;
     }
     ```

-    Save the `_button.scss` file and close it.
+    Save the `_style.scss` file and close it.

-7. In the editor, in the `/assets/styles/templates/partials` folder, create a new `_footer.scss` file.
+7. In the editor, in the `app/global/includes/footer` folder, create a new `_style.scss` file.

 8. Add the following style snippet to the new file: